twobitcircus/rpi-build-and-boot/README.md

 - NFS boots one or more Raspberry Pis.
 The root partition is loop-mounted from a .img file, so you can later dd it to an SD card for disconnected operation.
 - Is ready to cross-compile OpenFrameworks applications and run them on a cluster of Raspberry Pis.

+You won't have to do any of the things on [the Raspberry Pi Cross-Compiling Guide](http://www.openframeworks.cc/setup/raspberrypi/Raspberry-Pi-Cross-compiling-guide.html) page.
+I have contributed to that guide to make the process more smooth, but it's still a mess.

 ## Why cross-compile?

 The Raspberry Pi is slow.
 This environment will let you compile OpenFrameworks applications on your fast desktop.

+It's worth mentioning that although I've built this vm with OpenFrameworks in mind, it'll work just fine for any cross-compiling task.

 ## Why NFS-boot?